QB quest new for Patriots, but familiar for AFC East foes - WHIZ News

 It could be Jarrett Stidham, a fourth-round pick out of Auburn last year who threw four passes as a rookie — including one that was intercepted and returned for a touchdown by the Jets’ Jamal Adams in a blowout win by the Patriots.

-Or, it might be one-time Browns starter Cody Kessler, who was on New England’s roster last year.
+It won’t be one-time Browns starter Cody Kessler, who was on New England’s roster last year but was released Wednesday.

 Either way, this isn’t something the Patriots or their fans are used to.
 Since Brady took over for an injured Drew Bledsoe and made his first start on Sept.
 30, 2001 — a 44-13 win over Peyton Manning and the Colts at old Foxboro Stadium — only three other players have started at quarterback for New England: